OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/05-Test_Number_of_Times_a_Function_Can_Be_Used_Limits.md

 ## Remediation

 The application should set hard controls to prevent limit abuse.
-This can be achieved by setting a coupon to be no longer valid on the database level, to set a counter limit per user on the back end or database level, as all users should be identified through a session, whichever is better to the business requirement.
+This can be achieved by setting a coupon to be no longer valid on the database level, to set a counter limit per user on the backend or database level, as all users should be identified through a session, whichever is better to the business requirement.

 ## References